-- Gigwalk: Download Gigwalk on your iPhone to see tiny "gigs" in your area, like taking photos of a business.
+- Gigwalk: Download Gigwalk on your smartphone to see tiny "gigs" in your area, like taking photos of a business.
 The jobs are quick and easy, though they do require getting out of the house, and they pay a few dollars each depending on their complexity.
-Free on iTunes.
+Free on iTunes and Google Play.

 While you shouldn't expect to get rich off of any of these projects, you'll find plenty of opportunities to earn some extra pocket money online.
 Good luck!